 Sun protection is of great importance to me all year round but I try to be even more vigilant during the summer months.
 I have a few go-to sunscreens and I also like to try out new ones on a fairly regular basis since the technology and formulations keep improving.
 There are a number of debates out there about whether physical or chemical sunblocks are better.
 I happen to believe there are advantages to each and vacillate between the two.
 And I frequently use Asian sunscreens which often combine both physical and chemical sunscreen ingredients.
 The Korres Suncare Yoghurt Nourishing Fluid Veil Sunscreen Broad Spectrum SPF 30, I'm reviewing today happens to contain chemical type sunscreen ingredients.
-Read this To learn more about physical versus chemical sunscreens and also get some essential sun safety facts!/div>
+Read this to learn more about physical versus chemical sunscreens and also get some essential sun safety facts.

 Product Claims: A fast absorbing, ultra sheer yet nourishing natural sunscreen that provides broad spectrum UV protection while moisturizing skin.
 Wears beautifully under makeup and reduces irritation for redness prone skin.
 For centuries, Greek grandmothers applied yogurt to soothe and heal sun damaged skin.
 This product contains no nano-sized particles.